jdenholm/TorchTools/README.md

 ---

 ## Description
-This Python library contains a bunch of neural networks, implemented in PyTorch, and a generic `Dataset` class with useful features to help you get started with your deep-learning problem more quickly, and spend a lot less time engineering—and testing—the PyTorch-specific software you need.
+This Python library contains a bunch of neural networks, implemented in PyTorch, and a generic `Dataset` class with useful features to help you get started with your deep-learning problem more quickly, and spend a lot less time engineering and testing—because, especially if you're in academia, you *always* test your code—the PyTorch-specific software you need.
 There is also the hope that you will write, and duplicate, less code by being able to easily set and modify these models' architectures at instantiation.

 ---